Fluent Bit: Official Manual

 Kubelet_Port

-kubelet port using for HTTP request, this only works when Use_Kubelet set to On.
+Kubelet port to use for HTTP requests.
+This only works when Use_Kubelet is set to On.

 10250